 Explaining the components of your car air conditioner

-Have you ever wondered how your car’s air conditioner works?
+Have you ever wondered how your car’s aircon system works?
 Most of us never give it a second thought.
-That is, until your air conditioner fails you, typically on the hottest day in summer.
+That is until your air conditioner fails you, typically on the hottest day in summer.
 Air conditioning is a highly technical process that relies on many parts working together.

 At Natrad, we provide specialist air conditioning repair and maintenance services for a huge range of cars, trucks, and heavy equipment.
 Our expert team are ready to install all kinds of air conditioning system components.

-Refrigerant is the life blood of your car’s air conditioning system.
-Its ability to change from gas to liquid and back is what keeps you cool and collected on the hottest days.
+Refrigerant is the lifeblood of your car’s air conditioning system.
+Its ability to change from gas to liquid and back is what keeps you cool and comfortable on the hottest days.

 Here’s how refrigerant works: